 These are some of the best northern-style Chinese dumplings I’ve had around here.
 There’s a bounce to the wrap that other Chinese restaurants don’t have.
 The filling is meaty, juicy and flavorful.
 Dumplings are the specialty here at China Bistro in Rockville, Md.
 If this is your first time here, you can’t go wrong with the Mama Special Dumplings, which has a pork, shrimp, chives, and Napa cabbage filling.
 What a great name.
 It conjures up the image of a kindly looking lady, busy rolling out dumpling dough for her family’s dinner.
 In fact, this food find now has me wanting to experiment with some dumpling making of my own!

 Remember the commercial for Chia Pets with that ridiculously annoying “ch-ch-ch-chia” jingle?
 While it stayed in my head, it sure didn’t make me wanna rush to my computer and order one.
 But after the 2008 elections, they came out with a “limited edition” Obama Chia pet that J thought was too awesome to pass up.
-Soon, we were in possession of a Chia Obama, poring over the instructions and trying to figure out how to grow it.
+Soon, we were in possession of a Chia Obama, poring over the instructions and trying to figure out the secret to growing a successful Chia pet.

 Our first try was really dismal.